kelsdoerksen/landslide-forecast-nepal/README.md

 - --hindcast_model: Hindcast precipitation model used
 - --experiment_type: Type of experiment. no_hindcast, no_forecast refers to removing those features respectively, full is standard
 - --wandb_setting: Wandb experiment setting, offline or online
-- --test_forecast: [OLD - set to None]
+- --test_forecast: Set to none.
 - --parameter_tuning: Specify if tuning model hyperparameters', default=None
+- --tag: Wandb project tag

-The DL pipeline can be run via the command in the `unet` folder:
+The DL pipeline to run embedding extraction can be run via the command in the `unet` folder:
 ```python run_pipeline.py```
 With the arguments:
 - --epochs: Number of epochs